Dr Matthew Barr

 - School of Humanities Athena SWAN Self-Assessment Team

-Invited talks include British DiGRA (keynote), the European Trade Union Institute, University of Toronto, Staffordshire University, University of Bath, Abertay University, Bournemouth University, and University of Plymouth.
+Invited talks include British DiGRA (keynote), the London Games Festival, the QAA, the European Trade Union Institute, University of Toronto, Staffordshire University, University of Bath, Abertay University, Bournemouth University, and University of Plymouth.

 - DIGIT, 6 March, 2019.
 Gaming Addiction Discussed at DCMS Technology Inquiry.

 - Patient, 5 February, 2019.
 Can playing video games help your mental health?

 - The Guardian, 16 January, 2019.
 Video games can turn university graduates into better employees.